 The Secret Sauce: Costco’s Self-Reinforcing Business Model

 If you’re only skimming through this article (and I don’t blame you!), this is the part to start paying attention, because it’s the part where I give away the secret behind Costco’s success.
 Costco has a self-reinforcing business model that runs like a well-oiled machine and it gets better as it grows.
 Every facet of the business model supports the other facets and in aggregate supports its larger mission of providing members with an incredible value proposition and continuously improving upon it.
-This is the powerful moat of Costco.
+This is the powerful moat of Costco - the virtuous cycle of its business model.
 Let me explain.

 Note that the numbers aren’t necessarily process steps but rather to better explain the key facets of the model.